LaunchCodeEducation/lchs/src/chapters/data-and-variables/operators.rst

    :scale: 80%
    :alt: Operands are the values on either side of the operator.

-When Python encounters an operator, it evaluates the expression and *returns* a new value.
+When Python finds an operator, it evaluates the expression and *returns* a new value.
 When a variable is used in an expression (like ``number_of_days - 5``), the variable's stored value is evaluated in the expression.